7ayushgupta/academic-kickstart/content/authors/ayush/_index.md

 - Visitors
 ---

 I am a Junior Undergraduate at the Indian Institute of Technology, Kanpur in the Dept. of Mechanical Engineering.
+I am broadly interested in Robotics, with a particular interest in Computer Vision and Autonomous Systems.

+For the past two years, I have been part of an incredible team at AUV-IITK, and have been directly responsible for the design and development of an autonomous underwater vehicle.
+Apart from that, I have been a member of the Intelligent Guidance & Control Laboratory, where I have worked on the control of UAVs, realtime RGB-D reconstruction of indoor areas, and space dynamics.